Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Open Challenges

 Thanks to the coherent superposition of electromagnetic waves, ultra-massive antenna elements are essential to compensate for the severe propagation loss of THz waves.
 Large-scale integrated phased arrays can increase the antenna gain while maintaining the advantages of miniaturization and flexible beam control.
-However, the practical design of a large-scale THz array is not an easy task\cite{laa1}.
-Challenges include the complicated signal distribution network design, the heat dissipation layout design of the dense array, and the low direct current (DC) conversion efficiency issue.
-As an alternative to traditional antennas, graphene-based large-scale antenna arrays are expected to overcome the above issues \cite{sur28}.
+However, the practical design of a large-scale THz array is not an easy task.
+Challenges include the complicated signal distribution network design, the heat dissipation layout design of the dense array, and the low direct current conversion efficiency issue.
+As an emerging solution, graphene-based large-scale antenna arrays are expected to overcome the above issues \cite{sur28}.
 The major challenge for graphene antennas is to characterize the interaction and coupling effects among adjacent elements \cite{sur15}.
-Current works of graphene-based antennas still focus on the theoretical analysis but lack experimental exploration.
-To support the wideband THz communication, the design of broadband antennas is also worthy of further study \cite{sur16}.
+Current works on graphene-based antennas still focus on theoretical analysis but lack experimental validation.